isomerpages/govtech-corp/media/technews/_posts/2018-06-04-post-Behind the scenes look at GovTech’s Red Team cyberattack.md

 gaps in people, processes and technology,” Mr Chong tells TechNews.</p>
 <p>Curious about their work?
 Read on for a blow-by-blow account of a Red
 Team attack and a behind-the-scenes look at how it was planned.</p>
-<p><strong>D-Day minus 45 days: the plotting begins</strong>Once engaged
+<h3>D-Day minus 45 days: The plotting begins</h3>
-to conduct an unannounced adversary simulation exercise against a government agency ‘Blue Team’, GovTech’s Red Team starts preparations right away.
+<p>Once engaged to conduct an unannounced adversary simulation exercise against
+a government agency ‘Blue Team’, GovTech’s Red Team starts preparations right away.
 As early as a month and a half before D-Day, the Red Team starts gathering information and setting up the custom infrastructure and tools it needs to launch the attack.</p>
-<p><strong>D-Day minus two days: setting the trap</strong>0800: The game
+<h3>D-Day minus two days: Setting the trap</h3>
-is afoot!
-Two days ahead of D-Day, Red Team sets the attack on Blue Team’s assets in motion.</p>
+<p>0800: The game is afoot!
+Two days ahead of D-Day, Red Team sets the attack
+on Blue Team’s assets in motion.</p>
 <p>0815: Blue Team’s perimeter defence blacklists Red Team’s IP address.</p>
 <p>0830: Red Team uses IP address hopping to bypass the blacklist attempt.</p>
 <p>1000: Red Team delivers a simulated phishing campaign to Blue Team employees.</p>